markyin0707/typora-activation/readme.md

 ### 3、Matters needing attention

-Download the corresponding version file，***Do Not Update Typora***.After all, typora update changes little, the old version and the new version of functions are basically no big gap.
+1. Download the corresponding version file，***Do Not Update Typora***.After all, typora update changes little, the old version and the new version of functions are basically no big gap.
 There is no guarantee that this method will work in subsequent versions.
+2. You can watch it after star.
+If there is a new activation plan, it will be updated immediately.